bronwyncarr/mvc_waste_me_not/README.md

 #### :rotating_light: Tests

 I used manual and rspec testing to ensure reliability of my project.

 [My current testing spreadsheet can be viewed here.](<https://docs.google.com/spreadsheets/d/1cHNDyqiB5_8L6p6llwKlsn-SUK2J6mmzOLKfl3gDoOM/edit?usp=sharing>)

-If you use RSpec you can say...

-To run tests run:
+To run my tests with rspec you can use:

 ```bash
 rspec spec